dcermak/pytest_container/README.rst

 The fixture automatically pulls and spins up the container, stops it and removes it after the test is completed.
-Your test function receives an instance of :py:class:`~pytest_container.container.ContainerData` with the :py:attr:`~pytest_container.container.ContainerData.connection` attribute.
-The :py:attr:`~pytest_container.container.ContainerData.connection` attribute is a `testinfra <https://testinfra.readthedocs.io/en/latest/>`_ connection object.
-It can be used to run basic tests inside the container itself.
+Your test function receives an instance of ``ContainerData`` with the ``ContainerData.connection`` attribute.
+The ``ContainerData.connection`` attribute is a `testinfra
+<https://testinfra.readthedocs.io/en/latest/>`_ connection object.
+It can be
+used to run basic tests inside the container itself.
 For example, you can check whether files are present, packages are installed, etc.

 Use cases